ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 ## Build, test, release, and deployment

-Below is an illustration of how our two workflows interact with different github action triggers.
+Below is an illustration of how our two workflows interact with different GitHub action triggers.

 We have three workflows: